FRC3636/frc-nix/whitepaper/nixos-on-frc-robots.typ

 Fourth, there exists a rich ecosystem of packages and deployment tools for NixOS.
 Nixpkgs, NixOS's package repository, is the most comprehensive package repository in existence,
 #footnote[As of writing, according to #link("https://repology.org/repositories/statistics/newest")[Repology's statistics.]]
 and NixOS comes built-in with tens of thousands of configuration options.
-Team 3636 is working on merging FRC software into NixOS, which will *make installing FRC software as easy as adding a line to a configuration file*.
+Team 3636 has packaged a large variety of FRC software for Nix and NixOS, which *makes installing FRC software as easy as adding a line to a configuration file*.

-#figure(caption: [Enabling PhotonVision using 3636's NixOS modules.])[
+#figure(caption: [Installing and daemonizing PhotonVision on a NixOS system.])[
   ```nix
   {
     services.photonvision = {